Virtual Reality en Artificial Intelligence

 .

-What is Multiplayer VR on Location?
+What is multiplayer VR on location?

+Location-based multiplayer VR transforms individual experiences into shared adventures - connecting people through technology and imagination.
+At Studio Vrij, we develop multiplayer VR experiences on location that bring people together in meaningful, shared virtual worlds.
 Virtual reality is often used as an individual experience: you put on the headset and disappear into your own world.
 What struck us from the very beginning is that this is actually a missed opportunity.
 The real magic happens when you experience VR together.

 Location-based multiplayer VR experiences break that isolation.
 Instead of stepping into a virtual world alone, you enter it with others.
 You see each other move, collaborate, touch each other’s virtual and digital hands, and share the same sense of wonder.
 That makes the experience more memorable - you create a shared memory with the entire group.